New Jersey in the American Revolution

 New Jersey played a central role in the American Revolution both politically and militarily.
 It was the site of more than 90 military engagements, including the pivotal battles of Trenton, Princeton, and Monmouth.
 George Washington led his army across the state four times and encamped there during three hard winters, enduring some of the greatest's setbacks of the war as well as seminal victories.
 New Jersey's decisive role in the conflict earned it the title, "Crossroads of the American Revolution".

 New Jersey society was deeply polarized in their views and support of the revolution.
-Many citizens had emigrated from England and maintained a sense of loyalist to the British Crown; others had economic, social, or familial ties to the mother country.
+Many citizens had emigrated from England and maintained a sense of loyalty to the British Crown; others had economic, social, or familial ties to the mother country.
 Among the most notable loyalists was the state governor, William Franklin, the illegitimate son of Benjamin Franklin, a leading revolutionary figure.
 Several Slaves joined sides with the British in return for promises of freedom.
 For example, Colonel Tye was a slave who escaped and joined the British army, leading constant raids against the people of New Jersey.

 Throughout the Revolutionary War, there were many clashes between the Americans and British within the colony of New Jersey.
-In total, there were 296 engagements that occurred within New Jersey, more clashes than occurred in any other colony during the war.
+In total, there were 296 engagements that occurred within New Jersey, more clashes than occurred in any other of the 13 colonies during the war.